jasonmimick/puppet-exercise/README.md

 			- Install nginx into &lt;install_dir&gt;/nginx-root
 			- Update nginx configuration to listen on port 8080
 			- Copy web-site into &lt;install_dir&gt;/nginx-root/html
-			- Record actions in ./.pup-ex/install.log nad &lt;install_dir&gt;/puppet-exersice-info
+			- Record actions in ./.pup-ex/install.log and &lt;install_dir&gt;/puppet-exersice-info
     	* uninstall
 			- Stop nginx if running
-			- Remove contents of <install_dir>
+			- Remove contents of &lt;install_dir&gt;

+ * Future

+  The most obvious feature to add would be to parameterize the web server port and the sources for nginx and the web-site.
+Additional TODOs could be to support OS X (get nginx build to work and refactor use of 'readlink -f').

 Questions/Comments?		jmimick@gmail.com